-I found the best site for practice tests, flash cards, and even the complete question pool is https://hamexam.org/.
+I found a great site for practice tests, flash cards, and even the complete question pool.

 In order to get your technician license you must pass a 35-question test out of the 426-question pool.
 You are asked a certain number of questions from the various categories.